Vive la France! And a lot of other nations, too

 "From tonight on, I'm sorry for them, but they are going to be different," coach Didier Deschamps said.
 "Those 23 players will be linked forever, forever.
 Whatever happens — they might follow different paths, but they will be marked forever and they will be together thanks to this event."

 Griezmann, man of the match in a World Cup final, will be on posters throughout the republic, asked for endorsements, a mainstay of commercials.
-He will asked for autographs for the rest of his life.
+He will be pestered for autographs for the rest of his life.

 "I'm going to be in the history of French football with my team," Griezmann said.
 "We don't quite realize it yet.
 Our children will very proud to have our names."